LeoGotardo/CustomThread/README.md

 ## Troubleshooting

 - **Exception Raise Failure**: If raising an exception in the thread fails, an error message will be printed.
+Make sure the thread is running when trying to raise an exception.
 - **Return Value**: Ensure the target function returns a value if you intend to capture it using the `join` method.

 ## Contributors